bootdotdev/blog/content/cryptography/how-does-https-work.md

 It's important to note that while HTTPS encrypts *what you are saying*, it doesn't necessarily protect *who you are*.
 Tools like [VPNs (virtual private networks)](https://nordvpn.com/what-is-a-vpn/) are needed for remaining anonymous online.

 If you use a VPN, the company that runs the VPN is responsible for keeping your identity private.
-There is another option for privacy called a [TOR](https://www.torproject.org/) network, which is a network of computers that are all connected to each other.
-The TOR network, which you you can use via a Tor browser, is designed to keep your identity *anonymous*, but it effectively adds another layer of privacy.
+There is another option for privacy called a [TOR](https://www.torproject.org/) network, which is a network of computers that are all connected.
+The TOR network, which you can use via a Tor browser, is designed to keep your identity *anonymous*, but it effectively adds another layer of privacy.
 You can use a VPN *and* a Tor browser if you're really concerned about your privacy.

-In short, HTTPs keeps your messages private, but not your identity or the identity of the server you're communicating with.
+In short, HTTPS keeps your messages private, but not your identity or the identity of the server you're communicating with.
 VPNs and TOR networks can help with that.

 ### HTTPS ensures that you're talking to the right person (or server)